15 Fruit Trees With White Flowers

 An up close photo of an orange tree with flowers blooming beautifully

-This tree does well in USDA Zones 9 through 11 outdoors but can be container planted and kept in a sunny indoor location for other climates.
-If indoors, place it in a south-facing window where it gets at least 12 hours of daily sunlight.
+This tree does well in USDA Zones 9 through 11 outdoors but can be planted in containers and kept indoors for other climates.
+Place it indoors in a south-facing window with at least 12 hours of daily sunlight.

 8. Clementine Tree